CYCLE

 ABOUT US

-This project is funded by the European Union and is a collaboration between by Kıbrıs Kadın Sağlığı Araştırma Derneği/Cyprus Women’s Health Research Society (KISAD/COHERS) and FemHealth Research Cyprus.
-The project is led by Dr. Nilufer Rahmioglu and Dr. Lysia Demetriou from the University of Oxford, researchers in the Nuffield Department of Women’s & Reproductive Health.
-With extensive expertise in clinical medical research, particularly in women’s health, their work focuses on advancing knowledge in this field.
+Cyprus Dysmenorrhea (CypDy) Project is a bi-communal project funded by the European Union under the Aid Programme for the Turkish Cypriot community and implemented by Kıbrıs Kadın Sağlığı Araştırma Derneği/Cyprus Womens Health Research Society and FemHealth Research Cyprus.
+The lead researchers are Dr. Nilufer Rahmioglu and Dr. Lysia Demetriou from the University of Oxford who are research scientists at the Nuffield Department of Women’s & Reproductive Health.
+They have strong scientific track-records in clinical medical research and specifically on the topics of women’s health.
 The aim of this project/app is to increase awareness and scientific research on periods and period pain (dysmennorhea) in Cyprus.

 Job Vacancies